 between them was the only place I could ever get a decent

 night’s sleep.
-After all, Ursula the Sea Witch didn’t live under
+After all, Ursula the Sea Witch didn’t live

 THEIR bed.